 As the day for sentencing drew near, the nation waited with bated breath.
 In the end, the judge was not moved by either Darrow’s arguments or the prosecutor’s insistence that the boys should be sentenced to death by hanging.
 He decided that, based on their ages, they should be given clemency and sentenced to life in prison.
 Loeb was killed in prison some years later by another inmate.
 Leopold was released on probation in 1958.

 The rise of modern psychology attributes evil to psychoses, trauma, and biology rather than the operation of a sinful self and the influence of the powers of darkness.
-So even the most heinous crimes are no longer guilty of the death penalty.
-Instead they are diminished by reason of insanity.
+So even the most heinous crimes are no longer worthy of the death penalty.

-Today those who uphold righteousness are attacked and even prosecuted for discriminating against those who practice perversion.
-The immoral are granted special rights and privileges that trump the rights of law-abiding citizens to freedom of religion and speech.
+Today those who uphold righteousness are attacked and even prosecuted for discriminating against those who practice sexual perversity.
+The perverse are granted special rights and privileges that trump the rights of law-abiding citizens to freedom of religion and speech.

 My wife and I just watched a 60 minutes feature on forced confessions.
 It seems the prisons in America are full of innocent people who confessed to crimes under extreme duress.
 Police interrogate them for hours on end, telling them they have incriminating evidence that doesn’t exist and then feed them the details of the crime little by little until the suspect is able to construct a confession that matches the crime.
 In case you think our legal system is a shining example of justice, you should know that these kinds of interrogation techniques have been banned throughout most of the rest of the world.

-So what are pastors and churches doing to restrain the forces of evil?
+So what are pastors and churches doing to combat these trends?
 Unfortunately, they too are in denial about the realities of evil in the modern world.
 Pastors have replaced preaching about sin, judgment, hell and repentance with a feel-good gospel that stresses the blessings of belief.
 Come to Christ and he will fill your deepest longings.
 You need not feel any remorse for your sin, or turn from a life of self-seeking to one of Christ-serving.
 You don’t have to abandon anything, just embrace Christ.